 During a painting excursion in the heat of summer, the plastic tabs holding my painting in place became soft and the weight of my panel bent them enough that my painting fell out in the middle of a brushstroke.
 The plastic bottom panel holder also eventually cracked and would no longer stay in place without a strong clip on the post underneath.

-About 7 or 8 years ago I thought I would lighten my load and try out a more compact set – so I purchased the Craftech Sienna Plein Air kit – everything.
-I got the backpack, the metal tripod (which is an excellent tripod), the panel holder, the brush holder that attaches to the tripod legs, and a watercolor palette insert – and of course the easel itself.
+About 10 years ago I thought I would lighten my load and try out a more compact set – so I purchased the Craftech Sienna Plein Air kit – everything.
+I got the backpack, the metal tripod (which is an excellent tripod), the panel holder, the brush holder that attaches to the tripod legs, and a watercolor palette insert (in case I wanted to dust off my watercolor brushes) – and of course the easel itself.

 That finally convinced me to make my own palette to use with my tried and true French easel.